What Psychologists Can Help You Do

 A practicing, licensed psychologist in most states is required to have completed a program of study accredited by the American Psychological Association (APA).
 The majority of states will not grant licensure to a psychologist who has not.
 Even most research institutions prefer or even require that their research psychologist have degrees from APA accredited programs.
 Upon completion of the Ph.D., and depending upon the program of study, there are practicum and internship requirements that must be met before licensure is granted.

-There is also a requirement of supervision for a period of time as set forth by each state.
+There is also a requirement of supervision for some time as set forth by each state.
 It is only when a psychologist has met all requirements that he or she can practice in his or her state.
 Some states will offer reciprocity to practicing psychologists, and some will not, as the licensure tracks and requirements vary from state to state.
 This is important for consumers who may be seeking a licensed psychologist for treatment, due to the need for that psychologist to be approved by medical insurance as well.

-A cognitive psychologist has an educational background, research, and practice into the cognitive aspects of psychology.
+A cognitive psychologist has an educational background, research, and practice in the cognitive aspects of psychology.
 The inner workings of the mind.
-They can help people learn of how they think, often called metacognition, and how to change patterns of negative thinking and employ positive ways of thinking.
-The cognitive psychologist will take an interest in how the patient/client processes information, what the client/patient's perceptions are of gathered information and how they perceive their behavior.
-The patient/client will often provide exercises in which he or she will write down thoughts or detail events and then describe feelings, and thoughts regarding these.
-During therapy, the cognitive psychologist will help the patient to explore these thoughts and feelings and guide the individual toward a deeper understanding of how faulty thought patterns can hinder relationships, family life, work, productivity, etc.
+They can help people learn how they think, often called metacognition, and how to change patterns of negative thinking and employ positive ways of thinking.
+The cognitive psychologist will take an interest in how the patient/client processes information, what the client/patient's perceptions are of gathered information, and how they perceive their behavior.
+The patient/client will often provide exercises in which he or she will write down thoughts or detailed events and then describe feelings, and thoughts regarding these.
+During therapy, the cognitive psychologist will help the patient explore these thoughts and feelings and guide the individual toward a deeper understanding of how faulty thought patterns can hinder relationships, family life, work, productivity, etc.

 Often psychopathology manifests itself in behavioral patterns that are negative or even dangerous to the individual or others.
 The behavioral psychologist will help the patient/client to develop a system whereby he or she can exercise better control over these behaviors.
 Often individuals with compulsion disorders are referred for care to a behavioral psychologist.
 Individuals with physical compulsions will often be provided an alternate physical activity to replace the negative compulsion.
-For example, the individual who picks at his or her skin, or scalp, he or she may be advised to place a rubber band on the wrist.
+For example, the individual who picks at his or her skin, or scalp, or may be advised to place a rubber band on the wrist.
 When feeling the compulsion to pick at the skin or scalp, he or she should snap the band.
 This is a form of negative reinforcement and the hoped-for outcome is that the compulsion will be broken.

-The practice of sending adolescents to "deprogramming" camps, for example should be treated as child abuse, but most states will not touch this due to the gray areas of separation of church and state.
-This is a troubling topic, and one that would require a title of its very own.
+The practice of sending adolescents to "deprogramming" camps, for example, should be treated as child abuse, but most states will not touch this due to the gray areas of separation of church and state.
+This is a troubling topic and one that would require a title of its very own.